micREsoft/SysCaller/README.md

 2. **Configure the Project**:
    - Open the solution in Visual Studio
+   - Set the CPP std to your target projects version (e.g., 17+)
-   - Make sure the build is set to `release` & `x64` configuration
+   - Make sure the build is set to `release` & `x64` configuration if not already
-   - Ensure MASM is enabled for assembly file compilation
+   - Ensure MASM is enabled for assembly file compilation if not already

 3. **Run the BuildTools GUI**:
    ```bash